istio/istio.io/content/en/news/releases/1.11.x/announcing-1.11/_index.md

 ## Updates to revision and tag deployments

 In Istio 1.6 we added support for running multiple control planes simultaneously, which allows you to do a [canary deployment of a new Istio version](https://istio.io/latest/blog/2020/multiple-control-planes/).
-In 1.10, we introduced [revision tags](https://istio.io/latest/blog/2021/revision-tags/), which lets you mark a revision as "production" or "testing" and minimises the chance of error when upgrading.
+In 1.10, we introduced [revision tags](https://istio.io/latest/blog/2021/revision-tags/), which lets you mark a revision as "production" or "testing" and minimizes the chance of error when upgrading.

 The `istioctl tag` command has graduated out of experimental in 1.11.
 You can also now specify a default revision for the control plane.
 This helps further simplify the canary upgrade from a non-revisioned control plane to a new version.

 We also fixed an [outstanding issue](https://github.com/istio/istio/issues/28880) with upgrades - you can safely perform a canary upgrade of your control plane regardless of whether or not it was installed using a revision.

-To improve the sidecar injection experience, istio-injection and sidecar.istio.io/inject labels are introduced.
+To improve the sidecar injection experience, `istio-injection` and `sidecar.istio.io/inject` labels are introduced.
 We highly recommend you to switch to use injection labels as they perform better than injection annotations.
 We intend to deprecate the injection annotations in a future release.

 ## Kubernetes Multi-cluster Services (MCS) support (Experimental)